fluencelabs/cli/README.md

   PATH  Project path

 FLAGS
-  --no-input  Don't interactively ask for any input from the user
+  -t, --template=<value>  [default: minimal] Template to use for the project.
+One of: minimal, ts, js --no-input              Don't interactively ask for any input from the user

 DESCRIPTION
   Initialize fluence project